leonshen95/project-10-health-application/README.md

 - Able to set up a health goal(plan) for a period of time
 - Compare the goal and actual score in real life to see if accomplishment checks.

+## Development Environment setup
+- The user interface is developed in [Android Studio](https://developer.android.com/studio/?gclid=EAIaIQobChMIh9Dg9_CY4QIVLrCzCh1FhAj9EAAYASAAEgJ_TPD_BwE).
+The XML files will correlated with Java files.
+- The emulator is temporarily set as "Nexus 4 API23".

 ## Iterations Plan

 ### Sprint 1